-The analytical techniques used to quantify banking book interest rate risk include both earnings- and valuation-based measures.
+The analytical techniques used to quantify interest rate risk in the banking book include both earnings- and valuation-based measures.
 The analysis takes account of embedded optionality such as loan prepayments and accounts where the account behaviour differs from the contractual position.

 The results obtained from forward-looking dynamic scenario analyses, as well as Monte Carlo simulations, assist in developing optimal hedging strategies on a risk-adjusted return basis.
-Desired changes to a particular interest rate risk profile are achieved through the restructuring of on-balance sheet re-pricing or maturity profiles, or through derivative overlays.